A-Garg/antibiotic-susceptibility/README.md

 * `antimicrobial_imputation.ipynb`: Uses imputation rules to fill in antimicrobial susceptibility patterns (e.g. methicillin-susceptible *S. aureus* should also be susceptible to piperacillin-tazobactam).
 * `missingness.ipynb`: Calculates the amount of missing susceptibility data for each antibiotic
 * `regression.ipynb`: The actual logistic regression model for antibiotic susceptibility
+* `regression2.ipynb`: A shorter version of `regression.ipynb` that suppresses some output for easier readability

+### Pickle files
+For each antibiotic or combination antibiotic, there is a [pickle](https://docs.python.org/3/library/pickle.html) file that stores the regression model so it can be used elsewhere.

+### Shiny files
+* `shiny_regression.py`: creates a web interface from which to use the regression models
+* `shiny_regression_combination.py`: a web interface specifically for the combination of piperacillin-tazobactam and tobramycin

 ### Other Files
 * `AMR_imputation_6.xlsx`: Source data

 ## Example output

+### Regression model

 ```
 Regression model for Cefazolin